hou27/mju_scrapper/README.md

 # mju_notice_scrapper

-mju notice scrapping tool, with lambda_selenium_docker
+mju notice scraping tool, with lambda_selenium_docker

 Scrapping Tool ver 0.1 of headless chrome and selenium on container image on AWS Lambda